Chris Tucker: 1990–1997: Career beginnings

 Tucker began showcasing his comedy skills before an audience in local Atlanta comedy clubs until he decided to move to Los Angeles in 1990 to further pursue his stand-up comedy career.
 In 1992, Tucker was a frequent performer on the HBO comedy series Def Comedy Jam.
 He made his cinematic debut in House Party 3 in 1994 and gained greater film recognition alongside N.W.A rapper Ice Cube in Friday the following year.
 In 1997, he co-starred in the films The Fifth Element and Money Talks.
-He also had supporting roles in Quentin Tarantino's Jackie Brown and the spy comedy Double-O-Soul, but the latter was never released.
+He later starred in the film Double-O-Soul, which was never released.

 1998–2010: Mainstream recognition

 Along with Hong Kong actor and martial artist Jackie Chan, Tucker starred as LAPD detective James Carter in the martial arts action comedy film series Rush Hour.
 After the commercial success of the first Rush Hour film, he held out for a $20 million salary for Rush Hour 2, and was paid $25 million for Rush Hour 3.
 The latter was part of a $40 million two-movie contract with New Line Cinema that also included an unnamed future film.
 He was also to receive 20% of the gross from Rush Hour 3.

 Tucker did not reprise his role as Smokey in Next Friday (2000) or Friday After Next (2002) for religious reasons, later saying that he did not want to use profanity or smoke marijuana.
 He starred in Michael Jackson's video "You Rock My World" and made a cameo appearance in Tupac Shakur's "California Love".
 On February 13, 2009, Tucker participated in the NBA All-Star Weekend's Celebrity Game.
 Other celebrities participating included rapper Master P, NBA Hall of Famers Clyde Drexler and Dominique Wilkins, wide receiver Terrell Owens, and four Harlem Globetrotters.

-Tucker was announced in 2007 to star in the New Line drama film Mr. S: My Life with Frank Sinatra, directed by Brett Ratner and based on George Jacobs's autobiography of working as Frank Sinatra's valet during the Rat Pack era of 1953–68.
+Tucker was announced in 2007 to star in the New Line drama film Mr. S: My Life with Frank Sinatra, directed by Ratner and based on George Jacobs autobiography of working as Frank Sinatra's valet during the Rat Pack era of 1953–68, but the film was never made.

 2011–present: Comeback and further success

 In 2011, Tucker made a comeback to stand-up comedy.
 The next year, he returned to film in Silver Linings Playbook, co-starring Bradley Cooper, Jennifer Lawrence, and Robert De Niro.
 Tucker's performance in the film was well received by critics and audiences alike.
 The film itself received numerous nominations and awards including the Broadcast Film Critics Association Award for Best Cast.
-He also hosted the 2013 BET Awards.
+He also hosted the BET Awards 2013.
 In 2016, he appeared in Billy Lynn's Long Halftime Walk.
 In 2023, he portrayed Nike executive Howard White in the film Air.

+Tucker is expected to reprise his role in a fourth Rush Hour film, which began production in November 2025 after U.S. President Donald Trump reportedly pushed for its creation.